in-toto/specification/ROADMAP.md

 This calls for promoting the project to the related community and finding packagers for the transport as well as its dependencies, in-toto and securesystemslib.
-Furthermore, we intend to make the in-toto rebuilders more robust and better document their usage, so that independent organziations can easily provide evidence of reproducibility.
+Furthermore, we intend to make the in-toto rebuilders more robust and better document their usage, so that independent organizations can easily provide evidence of reproducibility.

 # Roadmap review schedule

-We indtend to review the progress done in this efforts on these time windows.
+We intend to review the progress done in these efforts on these time windows.

 - End of August
 - End of November